Lizzy Rose

 Lizzy Rose (1988-2022) was an artist and disability activist who lived and worked in Margate in Kent, England.

 Rose's work explored community, British identity and hidden culture, chronic illness communities online and the culture surrounding them, narrative storytelling, and humour.
 Her practice included video, photography, ceramics, drawing, writing and curation.

+Her work has been shown at Somerset House, the Barbican Centre, the Turner Contemporary and Goldsmiths, and featured in The Guardian newspaper.

 Background

 Rose lived in Kent for most of her life and was based in Margate.

 Born in Australia, Rose grew up in Kent.
 She went to Simon Langton Girls’ Grammar School in Canterbury, before studying Fine Art at Central Saint Martins, London.
 She graduated with a first class degree in 2010.

 After university Rose worked as a gallery assistant at the Turner Contemporary in Margate, Kent.
 From 2012 to 2015 she worked with Limbo arts in Margate as assistant curator.
 In 2016 she toured Japan to study trends in Japanese art, and became part of the programming team at the Crate gallery, Margate.
 The same year she became an associate at Open School East art school in London.